-In the present scenario, when important crops naturally present low levels of drought tolerance and of resistance to insect-pests and nematodes, the breakdown of new cultivars’ resistance, and the plant complex mechanisms of response to associated environmental stresses (abiotic and biotic), together with the small number of characterized and introgressed genes have been reported.
-Therefore, the search for new genes or molecules involved in tolerance or resistance to pests or drought is imperative, as well as their stacking in order to transform cultivars adapted to different weather and soil conditions.
+In the present scenario, important crops naturally present low levels of drought tolerance and resistance to insect pests and nematodes.
+In this context, the complex mechanisms of response associated with environmental stresses (abiotic and biotic), and the small number of characterized and introgressed genes have been reported.
+Therefore, the search for new genes and molecules involved in tolerance or resistance to insect pests or drought stress is imperative.

-In parallel to its scientific agenda, the INCT research groups will not spare efforts to promote the qualification of students and professionals in the project related areas, mainly biotechnology, genomic and bioinformatics, either in Brazil or abroad.
+Furthermore, INCT research groups will not spare efforts to promote the qualification of students and professionals from different research areas, including biotechnology, genomics, and bioinformatics, either in Brazil or abroad.

-In the future, the INCT network can be used not only for the generation of biotechnological assets applied to drought and pests in soybean, cotton and maize but also to other agronomic important traits (seed and fruit quality, nutrition value increase and others) and important crops for the Brazilian agribusiness.
+In the future, the INCT network can be used not only for the generation of biotechnological assets applied to drought stress and pests’ control in soybean, cotton and maize but also to other agronomic important traits (seed and fruit quality, nutrition value increase, and others) and important crops for the Brazilian agribusiness.